JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/My_Question/Question.md

 For example, if one blockchain has transaction processing capabilities or computational power that are several orders of magnitude less than another, it means there is a substantial difference in scale between the two systems.
 This comparison helps convey the magnitude of the difference, with each order of magnitude representing a factor of 10.

+# Serching data in blockchain
+## How the blockchain store the data?
+The information on the internet we see that all are read from the blockchain?
+The information on the internet that you access is not directly read from the blockchain in real-time for every request.
+Blockchain data is stored on the nodes that participate in the network.
+When users or applications want to access information from the blockchain.

+Blockchain Nodes: Nodes in the blockchain network store a copy of the entire blockchain, including all transactions and blocks.
+These nodes validate and maintain the integrity of the blockchain.

+Accessing Information: When a user or application wants to access specific information from the blockchain (e.g., transaction details, account balances), they can send a request to a node.

+Node Processing: The node processes the request and retrieves the relevant information from its local copy of the blockchain.
+It does not need to query the entire network for every request.

+Response to User/Application: The node sends the requested information back to the user or application, and it is presented through the blockchain explorer or the user interface of the application.

+Caching and Optimization: To optimize performance, nodes and blockchain explorers often use caching mechanisms.
+Frequently accessed data may be cached to reduce the load on the node and improve response times.

+So, while the blockchain stores a complete and immutable history of transactions, the way users interact with this data is typically through specific requests to nodes or blockchain explorers.
+This approach ensures that the burden on individual nodes is manageable, and users can access the information they need efficiently

+# Different node Type
+## Full Node:
+A full node is a participant in the blockchain network that maintains a complete copy of the entire blockchain ledger.
+It stores all historical transaction data from the genesis block to the latest block.
+Full nodes validate transactions, enforce consensus rules, and relay information to other nodes in the network.
+They ensure that the blockchain remains secure, transparent, and resistant to attacks.

+## Archive Node:
+An archive node is a specialized type of full node that not only stores the entire blockchain but also maintains historical data and states at every point in the blockchain's history.
+It suitable for complex queries and analytics.
+This includes the state of smart contracts and account balances at different blocks.

+## Lite Node:
+A lite node is a node that does not store the complete blockchain.
+Also known as a "pruned" or "light" node.
+It consume less storage and bandwidth compared to full nodes, making them suitable for resource-constrained devices or environments.
+Instead, it relies on full nodes to provide specific information on demand.
+Lite nodes typically store a recent state subset of blockchain data, such as block headers or a simplified payment verification (SPV) proof, to verify transactions without the need for a full copy of the blockchain.